Microsoft Teams and Project Management

 - Add Apps to provide you and your team with added functionality to help manage your projects better.
-Available for selection in the App store, the possibilities here are almost limitless so it’s just a matter of finding the tools that fit your organisation, your team and your workflow.
+These are available for selection in the App store and the possibilities here are almost limitless.
+It’s just a matter of finding the tools that fit your organisation, your team and your workflow.
 Some elements to consider:

 – Provider: MS apps vs 3rd party apps